sfeir-open-source/sfeir-school-github-actions/steps/03-Reusable-Workflows/README.md

 # TO DO :

-Update the previous workflow to use the environment variable.
+Update the workflow that will test the Node application to make it reusable

-**Goal** : Use the environment varable to print the shor Sha-1
+**Goal** : Use the reusable workflows in a other GA

+Update the trigger
+Create a new GA with a manual workflow that call our reusable workflows Run the GA with the manual trigger

 # Steps